Cookie Policy

 Human vs. AI Research Battle: The Significance of Foods

-• Have students list foods that spread during the Columbian Exchange, then prompt AI to expand it.
+• Have students create a list of foods that spread during the Columbian Exchange, and then prompt AI to expand it.

-• Then, have students ask AI which one food had the greatest historical impact.
+• Next, have students ask AI which one food had the greatest historical impact.

 • Finally, challenge students to do some of their own research to evaluate and critique the AI response.